 - Charter receives a forms rebate of $200 if they turn in completed packet at the annual summer Advance, and $100 if they turn it in before the October Delegate Assembly.
 Special exceptions require Executive Board action.
 (Past President, Treasurer)

 - Applicants will be reimbursed provided their application for PDS grant is approved by the Executive Board.
 The application must be received by the Board prior to the commencement of the professional development activities, and reimbursement will be issued after completion of the professional development activities.
-Evidence of completion (i.e. certificate and proof of payment) should be submitted to the Professional Development Chair.
-(Professional Development Chair, Treasurer)
+Evidence of completion (i.e. certificate and proof of payment) should be submitted to the Professional Development Chair. (verified by Professional Development Chair, Treasurer)

 - An ACSA member who applies for a PDS may only apply for one event per year.
 Priority will be given to new applicants over past recipients.